aaronparker/docs/README.md

 # docs

-GitBook docs repository for VcRedist and LatestUpdate PowerShell modules.
+This site provides documentation for the VcRedist and LatestUpdate PowerShell modules.